mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 In the discussion section, the chapter builds on material explored in the literature to explore:

-- conceptions agency in this learning design, Particular attention is given to processes which support learners to develop agency in the game making process.
+- the development of agency in this learning design, Particular attention is given to processes which support learners to develop agency in the game making process.
 - design concepts to support novices learning coding in game making contexts.

 <!-- Inspired by Heathcote, the importance and challenges of authenticity in tool use are examined, using activity theory concepts, in the context of seeding and nurturing learning community processes.
 The learner agency and the ability for learners to develop their identities as designers are of key interest.  -->